alexpersian/gtsport-api/README.md

 ## Disclaimer
 The information contained in this repo is for educational and informational purposes only.
 Gran Turismo is copyright Sony Interactive Entertainment, Inc and developed by Polyphony Digital.

-**NOTE:** gt7sp is the internal name for Gran Turismo Sport.
-This has nothing to do with the upcoming Gran Turismo 7 game.